-Our video transfer service takes analog video to digital files.
-Our business is designed to give users a way to migrate their Quad, 1", and U-Matic tapes, among others, to a digital or optical format that can be played everywhere and saved for the future.
-At Video Park, we transfer analog video to digital files and convert to uncompressed 10-bit or to many compressed formats like ProRes, H.264, MPEG-2, DV and many others.
+We take your analog video and convert it to digital formats.
+Our business is designed to give users a way to migrate their Quad, 1″, and U-Matic tapes, among others, to a digital or optical format that can be played everywhere and saved for the future.
+We convert to uncompressed 10-bit or to many compressed formats like ProRes, H.264, MPEG-2, DV and many others.
 Let us know how we can help.

 Our prices are very competitive.
 Let us give you a price or do a sample transfer free of charge.
 We have never lost a shootout.

 The Transfer Lab at Video Park offers the best in audio restoration and conversion services.
 We have the experience, hardware and software to professionally convert and restore your reel-to-reel tapes, cassette, cart and phonograph records.

 Using Ampex broadcast equipment that has been fully restored, your tapes come to life.
 We can make Pro Tools session files or WAVE files.
 Multi-track tapes are transferred with all their tracks at the same time so they remain in sync.